-The method of calculating the inboard to outboard thermal resistance ratio is illustrated in Figure A-9.25.5.2.
-The example wall section shows three planes where low air- and vapour-permeance materials have been installed.
-A vapour barrier, installed to meet the requirements of Subsection 9.25.4., is on the warm side of the insulation consistent with Clause 9.25.5.2.(1)(a) and Sentences 9.25.4.1.(1) and 9.25.4.3.(2).
+Figure A-9.25.5.2.
+Example of a wall section showing thermal resistance inboard and outboard of a plane of low air and vapour permeance requirements of Subsection 9.25.4., is on the warm side of the insulation consistent with Clause 9.25.5.2.(1)(a) and Sentences 9.25.4.1.(1) and 9.25.4.3.(2).
 The vinyl siding has an integral drained and vented air space consistent with Clause 9.25.5.2.(1)(c).
 The position of the interior face of the low-permeance insulating sheathing, however, must be reviewed in terms of its thermal resistance relative to the overall thermal resistance of the wall, and the climate where the building is located.